Hurricane Irene: Southern New England

-Rhode Island

 Rhode Island had gusts of wind up to 71 mph, uprooting trees and causing extensive damage to its power grid.
 By the storm's end, an estimated 256,000 out of 480,281 customers were without power.
 Rhode Island electric company, National Grid, expected it would take until Labor Day weekend to restore power to the most remote areas and areas which were most damaged.
 On August 30, two days after the storm, 138,000 customers remained without power.
 A power line on Aquidneck Island near Portsmouth was felled by winds during the morning of August 28, severing power to Portsmouth, Middletown, Newport and Jamestown.
 Power was not fully restored to Aquidneck Island and Conanicut Island communities until August 30.
 The storm surge into Narragansett Bay caused some coastal damage, although Providence, at the head of the bay, was spared downtown flooding in part due to its hurricane barrier.
 There was some localized river flooding, however being on the eastern side of the storm, most of the damage came in the form of wind.